 The dripper system is considered the most effective irrigation system for grapevines, as it ensures efficient supply of irrigation water directly to the entire root zone maintaining an optimal level of growth, while minimising the off-target and evaporative losses associated with other forms of irrigation (such as sprinklers of flood irrigation).

 The irrigation system is controlled by a computer network which enables the efficient application of water through centralised control.
-Back-up pumps are also located on the vineyard and generators are accessible for extended power cuts – this ensures that any breakdowns do not jeopardise the trees health.

 SOUTH AUSTRALIAN WATER ENTITLEMENTS